-Week 5 Assessment: assessed in week 5 by the specialist teacher.
+Week 6 Assessment 10% weighting: assessed in the week 6 lesson by the specialist teacher.
 This assessment will provide early feedback on the student’s preparation and commitment at this point in the semester.

-Technique Exam Assessment: an assessment at the end of the semester to test the technical and accuracy skills of the student.
+Technique and Repertoire Class Technical Assessment 20% weighting: an assessment at the end of the semester to test the technical and accuracy skill of the student.

-Performance Class: one performance will be assessed on repertoire being prepared for the Performance Exam
+Performance Class 10% weighting: one performance will be assessed on repertoire being prepared for the Performance Exam